PhenoApps/Field-Book/docs/collect.md

 # Collect

-Field Book increases data collection speed be collected by optimizing and simplifying data input.
+Field Book increases data collection speed by optimizing and simplifying data input.
 Only a single entry and trait are visible for data input which reduces the risk of error and allows custom trait-specific layouts.

 ## Overview